Gigaspaces/xap-docs/site/content/release_notes/122whats-new.markdown

 The Spark Standalone cluster is now fully integrated into the InsightEdge Platform/XAP management environment and tools.
 In addition to starting spark master/worker instances via Spark's standard scripts, you can use the InsightEdge Platform process manager (`gs-agent`) to start a master and/or worker instance.

-- `gs-agent --manager --spark_master` will start a spark master instance alongside the XAP Manager instance.
+- `gs-agent --manager --spark-master` will start a spark master instance alongside the XAP Manager instance.
 If you require high availability,  start 3 servers using this command, and the spark master instances will automatically connect to the manager's Zookeeper cluster and elect a leader.

-- `gs-agent --spark_worker` will start a spark worker (a.k.a. slave) instance, and automatically set its master URL to the spark master's URL (assuming there is a spark master on each XAP Manager instance).
+- `gs-agent --spark-worker` will start a spark worker (a.k.a. slave) instance, and automatically set its master URL to the spark master's URL (assuming there is a spark master on each XAP Manager instance).

-In addition, developers can leverage the `manager-local` option to run locally with zero configuration: `gs-agent --manager-local --spark_master --spark_worker` will run a local manager, spark master and worker on the local host.
+In addition, developers can leverage the `manager-local` option to run locally with zero configuration: `gs-agent --manager-local --spark_master --spark-worker` will run a local manager, spark master and worker on the local host.

 # SQL-99 Support